 Development and deployment of these changes has occurred rapidly, particularly with regard to cash, vouchers, nutrition and Purchase for Progress.
 But many of the new approaches need to reach scale.
-For example, cash and voucher went from a series of pilots to reaching more than 3 million people in 2010.
-However, this remains just 3 percent of the 100 million people WFP reaches each year.
+For example, cash and vouchers went from a series of pilots to reaching 4.4 million people in 2011.
+However, this remains just 4 percent of the nearly 100 million people WFP reaches each year.